jezevec10/jstris-multilang/id.md

 'discord' => 'Role on Jstris discord',
 'discordDesc' => 'Orange name on Jstris Discord server.
 Only applicable if you link Discord account to Jstris.', 'list' => 'Name on the Supporters list',
-'listDesc' => 'A link to your in-game profile will be inluded in the list of supporters.
+'listDesc' => 'A link to your in-game profile will be included in the list of supporters.
 Can be disabled in the settings.', 'customColor' => 'Custom color in chat', 'customColorDesc' => 'You can set any name color you want using a color picker tool.', 'moreIcons' => '2000+ name icons',